mrose15/react-match-game/README.md

 #### React Matching Game
 - There are more than likely better ways to go about building this.
 This was my first pass at building a react game app.
 - I could have made better use of props, state and refs to build this game instead of referencing the DOM.
 However, those concepts are still new to me and I don't yet fully understand how best to use them.
-- I know there's duplicated code in here, which goes against DRY principles but being conscious of time spent on this project, I built this to the best of my current abilities
+- I know there's duplicated code in here, which goes against DRY principles but being conscious of time spent on this project, I built this to the best of my current abilities.
+I plan to refactor this code.

 To see this live, visit https://mrose15.github.io/react-match-game/